adambard/learnxinyminutes-docs/prolog.html.markdown

 % follows:
 %  If both sides are bound (ie, defined), check equality.
 %  If one side is free (ie, undefined), assign to match the other side.
-%  If both sides are free, abort because this can't be resolved.
+%  If both sides are free, the assignment is remembered.
+With some luck,
+%    one of the two sides will eventually be bound, but this isn't
+%    necessary.
+%
 % The = sign in Prolog represents unification, so:

 ?- 2 = 3.                            % False - equality test